dbt-labs/docs.getdbt.com/website/docs/quickstart/starburst-galaxy-qs.md

 ---
 ## Introduction

-In this quickstart guide, you'll learn how to use dbt Cloud with [Starburst Galaxy](https://www.starburst.io/).
+In this quickstart guide, you'll learn how to use dbt Cloud with [Starburst Galaxy](https://www.starburst.io/platform/starburst-galaxy/).
 It will show you how to:

 - Load data into the Amazon S3 bucket.
 This guide uses AWS as the cloud service provider for demonstrative purposes.
-Starburst Galaxy also [supports other providers](https://www.starburst.io/platform/connectors/) such as Google Cloud, Microsoft Azure, and more.
+Starburst Galaxy also [supports other data sources](https://docs.starburst.io/starburst-galaxy/catalogs/index.html) such as Google Cloud, Microsoft Azure, and more.
 - Connect Starburst Galaxy to the Amazon S3 bucket.
 - Create tables with Starburst Galaxy.
 - Connect dbt Cloud to Starburst Galaxy.